Use Terraformer to import existing infrastructure resources into Terraform

 Connect between resources with terraform_remote_state (local and bucket).

-you can simply refer to it with "vpc_id = aws_vpc.tfer--vpc-002D-0eea2bc99da0550a6.id".
+it can be referenced simply by using "vpc_id = aws_vpc.tfer--vpc-002D-0eea2bc99da0550a6.id".

 summary

-everyone to give it a try.
+everyone to try it out.

 1